This article is a personal rewriting with some substantial addition of an original tutorial.

 }

-Which turns Counter
+turns the Counter

-the struct into something callable.
-Exactly the kind of
+struct into something callable.
+Exactly the kind of behavior we would want from our System

 .